 A story and its truthfulness do not guarantee it a viral shelf life.
 And what goes viral does not necessarily pertain to the truth.

 Certain stories out there have a better time going viral than others.
 These stories are ones which tend to strike awe, anger or fear in audience readers.
-For example, a story on climate change, a more depressing or sad subject, is more likely to receive less clicks than one evoking anxiety or panic.
+For example, a story on climate change, a more depressing or sad subject, is more likely to receive fewer clicks than one evoking anxiety or panic.
 As well, stories which tend to be more factual (because facts have no feelings) may have a harder time winning attention on social media.
 A story and its truthfulness do not guarantee it a viral shelf life.
 And what goes viral does not necessarily pertain to the truth.
 This theory has continued to play out this year with US Republican presidential winner Donald Trump, a man whose seemingly dodgy relationship with the truth has had no effect on his popularity.

 The world of Journalism is changing drastically.
 Old school journalists are being replaced by freelancers; bloggers or vloggers, who can report news at little expense.
 This gives media organizations the leeway to cut down on pricey news expenditures.
 Costly content, like international or investigative reporting, is losing traction as more freelancers are sought after and hired with hopes of harking back to the rich profit margins of the early 2000s.
 When it comes to newspapers, broadcasters have either closed or downsized.
 In order to maintain budgets, clients are more often told to report on stories involving the weather, traffic or crime.

 WTC stories, as Jeffrey Dvorkin wrote in his PBS column “Why click-bait will be the death of journalism”, are cheap to produce.
 Government sources (such as; the National Weather Service, local Department of Transportations and police forces) all play a part in providing news content.
 These stories generate a lot of revenue and represent an industry which more often capitalizes on stories inciting unreasonable panic.